grange85/ahfow-www/_posts/2023/2023-06-12-my-record-collection-042-angel-corpus-christi-bewitched-a-tribute-to-luna.md

 - **Tiger Lily**
   Hazel is unaware that Tiger Lily is the Luna song that makes me think of her, she's not really a Luna fan, so won't remember us together watching Luna play this in NYC back 2001, but I do.
 I suspect she likes Angel's version more than Luna's - that cool, almost jazzy, almost bossa-nova, feel - and a flute!
 Maybe I do too?
 - **Slide**
   So, while I recognised (even if I couldn't actually identify) most of the instruments listed on the sleeve, the _Pianosaurus_ was a new one on me.
 What was it?
 Like a dinosaur piano!?
 [Turns out, yes](https://flic.kr/p/MT2xw1)!
-And, thanks to the wonderful modern age we live in I can identify it as the instrument that opens _Slide_ and accompanies ACC on Slide.
+And, thanks to the wonderful modern age we live in I can identify it as the instrument that opens and accompanies ACC on Slide.
 That and the weirdly, not quite rightness of the accordion ending, make this a perfect finish.

 With things being a bit quiet on the _new_ for AHFoW, Angel Corpus Christi's Luna tribute is just what I needed.